 Credit risk arises from transactions where actual, contingent or potential claims against counterparty, borrower, obligor or issuer (which group refer to collectively as "counterparties") exist, including those claims that Deutsche Bank plan to distribute.
 These transactions are typically part of our traditional non-trading lending activities (such as loans and contingent liabilities), traded bonds and debt securities available for sale or our direct trading activity with clients (such as OTC derivatives, FX forwards and Forward Rate Agreements).
 Deutsche Bank manages the respective positions within our market risk and credit risk frameworks.
-Relevant Group Divisions of Deutsche Bank AG assume credit risk.
+Relevant Group Divisions of Deutsche Bank AG assumes credit risk.
 Group credit risk is managed via the Risk Executive Committee and those responsible for risk management in the Group Divisions.

 Deutsche Bank defines our credit exposure by taking into account transactions where losses might occur due to the fact that counterparties may not fulfill their contractual payment obligations.
 Credit limits set forth maximum credit exposures group are willing to assume over specified periods.
 They relate to products, conditions of the exposure and other factors.
 Credit limits are established by the Credit Risk Management function via the execution of assigned credit authorities.
+Credit authority is generally assigned to individuals as personal credit authority according to the individual's professional qualification and experience.
+All assigned credit authorities are reviewed on a periodic basis to help ensure that they are adequate to the individual performance of the authority holder.

 Ongoing active monitoring and management of credit risk positions is an integral part of our credit risk management.
 Monitoring tasks are primarily performed by the divisional risk units in close cooperation with our portfolio management function.
+The key monitoring focus is on quality trends and on concentrations along the dimensions of counterparty, industry, country and product-specific risks to avoid undue concentrations of credit risk.

 Deutsche Bank regularly agrees on collateral to be received from customers in contracts that are subject to credit risk.
 Collateral is security in the form of an asset or third-party obligation that serves to mitigate the inherent risk of credit loss in an exposure, by either substituting the borrower default risk or improving recoveries in the event of a default.
 While collateral can be an alternative source of repayment, it does not replace the necessity of high quality underwriting standards.